Making decisions about what career field to pursue (and which major will best prepare you) involves these steps:

 How Majors Relate to Careers

-Visit Ferguson's Career Guidance Center and type your major into the "Search Job Profiles" for a list of related careers.
+Visit Ferguson's Career Guidance Center and type your major into the "Search Job Profiles" box for a list of related careers.
 Only available from Manchester University computers or those remotely logged into the Manchester network.

 Visit the OCS Career Library to browse books relating majors to career options.